Belle Tout Lighthouse: Decommission and sale

 The lighthouse was not as successful as had been hoped, with two significant flaws leading to an alternative being sought.
 The cliff-top location caused problems when sea mists obscured the light, significantly reducing the distance that it would reach.
-Vessels that sailed too closely to the rocks would not be able to see the light because it was blocked by the edge of the cliff.
+Vessels that sailed too close to the rocks would not be able to see the light because it was blocked by the edge of the cliff.

 However, the cliffs of Beachy Head suffered intense coastal erosion over the years and the rocky area started to be covered by the light.

 The Belle Tout was in service until 2 October 1902, when a new lighthouse was built at the bottom of the cliffs, known simply as the Beachy Head Lighthouse.

 Trinity House sold off the building in 1903, after which time it changed hands several times.

 One purchaser was Sir James Purves-Stewart, who constructed an access road and upgraded the building.

 During the Second World War the building was left empty.
 It was badly damaged by Canadian artillery fire, although the lighthouse itself was not the target: the guns were firing at wooden silhouettes of tanks which ran up the hill along rails to the east of building.
 The trace of the railway track is still discernible.

 After the local council took ownership in 1948, the decision was made to restore the lighthouse because of its historical significance.
 The ground floor of Stevenson's adjoining cottage was restored and its ruined first floor replaced with a new piano nobile, designed and built by Ted Cullinan.
 Building work was carried out under lease in 1956 and the lighthouse was brought up to date with modern amenities.

 In 1986, the BBC purchased the lease to Belle Tout for the filming of mini-series The Life and Loves of a She-Devil and a year later it featured in the James Bond film The Living Daylights.
 From 1996 the lighthouse was used as a family home and, in 2007, the building was put up for sale again.
 It now includes six bedrooms and large walled gardens.

 The lighthouse was further immortalised in the song "Belle Tout" by British rock band Subterraneans, and in the movie B Monkey starring Asia Argento.
 The glass "round room" which once housed the light itself was featured on the popular BBC television show Changing Rooms, wherein it was redesigned by celebrity interior designer Laurence Llewelyn-Bowen.